letsencrypt/acme-spec/draft-barnes-acme.md

 # Certificate Management

-In this section, we describe the four certificate management functions that ACME enables:
+In this section, we describe the certificate management functions that ACME enables:

   * Key Authorization
   * Certificate Issuance